 Yes — some platforms, like Bitsight, are designed to be industry-agnostic but still deliver contextualized intelligence for sectors with very different needs.
 Because Bitsight integrates exposure management with CTI, it can adapt its insights for manufacturing supply chains, financial institutions under heavy regulation, or healthcare organizations dependent on third-party vendors.
 Other platforms often specialize in specific verticals, but Bitsight’s breadth makes it a strong choice for organizations that operate across multiple industries.

 The dark web is where attackers buy and sell stolen credentials, plan ransomware attacks, and share exploits.
 Without visibility into this underground activity, enterprises often learn of threats only after a breach has occurred.
-Dark web cyber threat intelligence gives CTI teams and security leaders early warning, helping them shut down threats before they escalate into business-impacting incidents.
+Bitsight's Dark web cyber threat intelligence gives CTI teams and security leaders early warning, helping them shut down threats before they escalate into business-impacting incidents.

 The dark web plays a critical role in cyber threat intelligence because it’s where attackers exchange tools like ready-to-go phishing kits, stolen data, and plans for future attacks.
 Monitoring these underground communities provides enterprises with early warning of risks such as: